- What is Women's and Gender Studies?

 What is Women's and Gender Studies?

-Women's and Gender Studies holds the status of an academic field which is now part of the curriculum of most universities.
-Some offer masters and doctorate degrees in women's studies and gender studies.
-The body of knowledge which presently composes women's studies and gender studies draws from the social sciences, sciences, and humanities, but it is often shaped by professional schools including law, medicine, and nursing.
+Women's and Gender Studies is a social justice-focused field of study that is now part of the curriculum of most universities.
+The body of knowledge which presently composes Women's and Gender Studies draws from the social sciences, sciences, and humanities and is often shaped by professional schools including law, medicine, and nursing.

-Studying women and gender often begins with the study of women's experience and analyzing the way gender structures a society.
+Studying women and gender often begins with learning about women's experiences and analyzing the way gender structures a society.
 At its core, Women's and Gender Studies recognizes the importance of diversity and the consequences of differential power and opportunity.
-A central theme in Women's and Gender Studies revolves around the questions pertaining to ethics and justice.